KDE/totalreqall/README.md

 Features:
 - Memorize one Bible verse or select multiple verses from the same chapter and book.
+- Install and use multiple Bible translations.
+ > Bible translations are added by installing new Sword modules.
+Use Sword's `installmgr` program, install prepackaged modules from your distro's repos, or manually install new modules if you want to add more modules to your system.
 - Create your own content to memorize.
 - Save items to memorize later.
  > Every time you select a verse or enter custom content and click "Memorize", that item will be saved automatically.